EdwardOlmos/visualization-app/README.md

 ## About

-A Vue.js client for [FETT](https://github.com/lawtonnichols/plagiarism-detector), A Software Plagiarism Detection Tool, to visualize the results of the tool.
+A Vue.js client for [FETT](https://github.com/lawtonnichols/plagiarism-detector), A Software Plagiarism Detection Tool.

-FETT takes source code files, compares the files for plagiarism, and outputs scores that reflects the weight of suspicion of plagiarism.
+FETT takes source code files, compares the files for plagiarism, and outputs scores that reflect the weight of suspicion of plagiarism.
 These scores alone are not informative enough for the user to know which sections of the source code files caused suspicion of plagiarism.
 Therefore, [this paper](http://hdl.handle.net/10211.3/218231) elaborates the approach of modifying FETT's use of the [Smith-Waterman Algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) and presenting the results using Vue.js.

 ## Goal